Can You Trust Guardio To Keep You Safe Online?

 Very limited identity theft and fraud protection

-Here are just some of the identity theft protection features missing from Guardio:
+Here are just some of the identity theft protection and security features missing from Guardio:

-- Identity monitoring beyond simply checking for email addresses
+- Identity monitoring beyond email and phone monitoring

 - Public records monitoring